Billy-Dickson/Billy-Dickson.github.io/_posts/2024-12-15-Moving-from-Shelly-to-Sonoff.md

 Over the years, I've had to replace 2 out of the 6 Shelly switches because they stopped working ([Magie Blue Smoke](https://en.wikipedia.org/wiki/Magic_smoke)), so I've kind of lost my faith in the Shelly product line, they also [discontinued](https://www.facebook.com/groups/ShellyIoTCommunitySupport/posts/6632790120153629/) the product without warning, not so good when you were planning to use them throughout your house.

 I'm now in the process of replacing my [Shelly 1L](https://shellystore.co.uk/product/Shelly-1L/) with the [Sonoff ZBMINI-L2](https://sonoff.tech/product/diy-smart-switches/zbmini-l2/) zigbee smart switches which after some research, appear to be a bit more robust then the Shelly 1L.
+The one being replaced is in my Office/Spare Room.

 > Remember to switch off the circuit at the fuse box (consumer unit) and check with a meter or an electrical testing pen that the circuit is off before working on it, mains electricity can kill.
 If you don’t know what you're doing and/or, are not comfortable working with  mains electricity, then pay an electrician to do the work.
  {: .prompt-danger }